sspaeti/listmonk-rss/README.md

 ### 1. Local Setup

-1. Fork this repository, so that you can setup your own schedule and clone it.
+1. Fork this repository so that you can set up your own schedule and clone it.

 2. Install dependencies using uv:
    ```bash